 Prolonged periods of sitting or standing can have adverse effects on a person’s health either way.
-Standing for too long can result in strain on leg muscles which can lead to long-term lower-limb and back problems if this is a daily occurrence.
-So maybe having a stand up desk isn’t necessarily the way to go when trying to improve posture or eliminate back pain.
+Standing for long periods of time can result in strain on leg muscles which can lead to long-term lower-limb and back problems if this is a daily occurrence.
+So maybe having a stand-up desk isn’t necessarily the way to go when trying to get a better posture or eliminate back pain.

 What you really need is to keep moving throughout the day.
 Keeping yourself moving is the best way to avoid the negative effects of a sedentary lifestyle.
 So, the best way to handle this is to have a combination of sitting and standing, learning to work while moving between the two keeps the body more active.

 The question remains.
-Should you opt to switch out your existing desk for a height adjustable one?
+Should you opt to switch out your existing sitting desk for a height-adjustable one?
 The answer is: it depends.